HactarCE/kRPC-Programs/README.md

 # kRPC
-A collection of scripts written in Java for the [kRPC mod](https://github.com/krpc/krpc) for [Kerbal Space Program](https://kerbalspaceprogram.com/en/)
+A collection of Java programs for the [kRPC mod](https://github.com/krpc/krpc) for [Kerbal Space Program](https://kerbalspaceprogram.com/en/)